A Ticket to Tomahawk: Plot

 In 1876, traveling salesman Johnny Jameson, is the only passenger on the inaugural run of the Tomahawk and Western Railroad's narrow gauge train through the Colorado Rockies.
 The train is pulled by the railroad's only locomotive, named Emma Sweeny.
 The conductor tells Johnny that certain people, such as stagecoach operators, would like to see the railroad fail.

-Dakota, Trancas and Gila, who work for Colonel Dawson, the area stageline operator, cause a giant boulder to fall directly in the path of the train, but engineer Terence Sweeny is able to stop in time, but the train cannot move until the boulder is removed.
+Dakota, Trancas and Gila, who work for Colonel Dawson, the area stageline operator, cause a giant boulder to fall directly in the path of the train.
+Engineer Terence Sweeny is able to stop in time, but the train cannot move until the boulder is removed.

 Johnny hitches a ride into town with Trancas and Gila.
 At the sheriff's office, when Johnny tries to report the train's delay to deputy Chuckity Jones, he is knocked unconscious by Trancas.
 U.S. Marshal Dodge is in the room next door preparing to welcome the train with help from his tomboyish, knife-wielding granddaughter Kit.
 As they leave for the depot, they are surprised by Trancas and Gila.
 The marshal shoots Trancas but is wounded by Gila.
 Johnny appears and Kit suspects that he may also be one of the gang.
 She orders him to leave town before sunset.

 Kit is deputized as a marshal by her grandfather, who cannot travel because of his wound.
 She and Indian companion Pawnee are assigned to escort the train to Tomahawk.
 Dawson orders Dakota to join the posse that is escorting the train and also an Indian scout, Black Wolf, to rally the local Arapahos.
 Other gang members plot to destroy the engine during a night stop.

 Sweeny learns that there is no track laid for the next 40 miles, as the rails were lost at sea in transport from England, and that because the train must reach Tomahawk to fulfill the requirements of the franchise contract, it will be hauled by a team of mules.
 The train must reach Tomahawk by a rapidly approaching deadline with at least one paying passenger.
 Kit is dismayed to discover that the passenger assigned to her care is Johnny, who is now reluctant to travel on the train.
 Johnny is roped to the side of the engine, and the locomotive, without its passenger car, begins to move, pulled by the mules and accompanied by assorted wagons.
 Chinaman Long Time joins the group with laundry for Tomahawk, together with Madame Adelaide, a musician and her dancing girls, Annie, Ruby, Clara and Julie.